michaelshorter/VoiceMatters/README.md

             dhcp4: true
 ```

-4. Once ready, apply the changes and connect to your wireless interface by executing the bellow command:
+**3. Once ready, apply the changes and connect to your wireless interface by executing the bellow command:**

 ```
 $ sudo netplan apply